EOEPCA/eoepca-killercoda/iam/6-client-user.md

 We can use the Keycloak API to perform some post-deploy steps:
 * add a test user
-* set up an OIDC client for OPA and Identity API
+* set up an OIDC client for OPA

 There are utility scripts to help with this.